Mmadan128/omnifold_eval/schema_design.md

 ## What I dropped and why

-Neural net hyperparameters (architecture, learning rate, epochs) belong in a training config or a paper appendix, not a result file.
+The hyperparameters should be in the training config,not the result file.

-Per-event uncertainty estimates are already in the bootstrap replicas in the data files, no need to duplicate.
+Per event uncertainty estimates are already in the bootstrap replicas in the data files, no need to duplicate.

-Binning scheme is the user's call.
+Binning scheme is the user's choice.
 Encoding it here would lock the schema to one specific analysis.